* MSCI Asia ex-Japan sinks 1.9 pct

 "There is still a question of whether this is one of the famous Trump negotiation tactics, or are we really going to see some drastic increase in tariffs.
 If it's the latter, we'll see massive downside pressure across all markets," he said.

-MSCI's broadest index of Asia-Pacific shares outside Japan was down 1.9 percent in afternoon trade as markets across the region fell deep into the red.
+MSCI's broadest index of Asia-Pacific shares outside Japan was down 1.9 percent, after earlier losing more than 2 percent.

-Chinese blue-chips were down more than 6 percent, having closed higher before a three-day national holiday amid expectations that pressures on China's economy were easing.
+Chinese blue-chips lost more than 6 percent at one point in the morning session, having closed higher before a three-day national holiday amid expectations that pressures on China's economy were easing.
+They later clawed back some losses, and were last down 5.3 percent.

 The drop in Chinese shares came despite a move on Monday by China's central bank to cut reserve requirements for small banks to help boost lending to small and private firms.

-Japanese financial markets remain closed until Tuesday for a national holiday, but Nikkei 225 futures were down 1.9 percent at 22,075, off the day's lows.
+Japanese financial markets remain closed until Tuesday for a national holiday, but Nikkei 225 futures were down 2.3 percent at 21,965.

-E-Mini futures for the S&P 500 slid 1.6 percent, erasing memories of gains on Friday after the U.S. payroll data had helped to lift Wall Street, and signalling a rough open for U.S. stocks on Monday.
+E-Mini futures for the S&P 500 slid 1.9 percent, erasing memories of gains on Friday after the U.S. payroll data had helped to lift Wall Street and signalling a rough open for U.S. stocks on Monday.

 "The risk for (Trump) is that the Chinese don't play ball and don't go ahead with the negotiation," said Shane Oliver, head of investment strategy at AMP in Sydney.